Add a synthetic GraphQL API and set up field resolvers

 Secure your GraphQL API

-Secure your GraphQL API by applying both existing access control policies and a GraphQL validation policy to protect against GraphQL-specific attacks.
+Secure your GraphQL API by applying both existing authentication and authorization policies and a GraphQL validation policy to protect against GraphQL-specific attacks.

 Next steps